jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.equals(that: [TestResult](#testresult)): boolean

-Determine if this suite is equal to another test result.
+Determine if this suite’s result is equal to another test result.
 To be equal, they must have exactly the same results, including sub-suites, in the same order, with the same names, filenames, and marks.

 [Back to top](#automation-api)